-to acquire a true client experience.
-Here, we will compare Fidelity Go vs Ally Invest Advisors to see which robo-advisor is best.
+, we know our robos inside and out.
+For this review, we will compare Fidelity Go vs Ally Invest Advisors to see which robo-advisor is better.

-Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
-However, not every robo provides live chat support as an option.
+Lastly, some customers want access to customer service via web friendly methods such as live chat as a compliment to the standard phone and email options.
 Fidelity Go and Ally Invest Advisors both offer live chat support.

-Overall, Fidelity Go comes out on top with 4.00 stars over Ally Invest Advisors's 3.50 stars.
-And, as far as individual category awards go, unfortunately, neither Fidelity Go nor Ally Invest Advisors received awards Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.
+Overall, Fidelity Go takes the upper hand with 4.00 stars over Ally Invest Advisors's 3.50 stars.
+And, as far as individual category awards go, both Fidelity Go and Ally Invest Advisors found themselves without awards for Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.